- In January, 2013 -

 A new project for the African elephant in Burkina-Faso

 The challenges to ensure the long-term conservation of the African elephant and that of its habitat are considerable, because it is imperative to establish a harmonious coexistence with the inhabitants of the region.
 “Des Éléphant & des Hommes” began its work in 2007 with the development of an environmental education program for schoolchildren in Burkina-Faso.
 Between 2007 and 2011, over 1,500 10 year old schoolchildren along with their teachers participated in the so-called “nature classes” to go and see the elephants in the wild.
 A statistic that may surprise us is that more than 80% of the participating children had never previously seen an elephant before even though they lived within a 30km radius of the Deux-Balé forest.
-It is to continue and strengthen actions the FDB with Okay have engaged in project with the association “Des Eléphants et des Hommes”.
+It is to continue and strengthen actions the The Explorers Foundation with Okay have engaged in project with the association “Des Eléphants et des Hommes”.